 The biggest perk to Esurance car insurance for military personnel is the unique ways the company helps active-duty military members.

 Esurance does not offer a specific military affiliation discount.
 However, active-duty military personnel have the opportunity to cancel and reinstate their car insurance coverage when deployed without experiencing a lapse in coverage.
 Lapses in your car insurance can lead to higher premiums and more difficulties getting coverage down the road.

-Esurance has impressive reviews from industry experts, including an A- from the BBB and an A+ financial strength rating from AM Best.
+Esurance has impressive reviews from industry experts, including an A+ financial strength rating from AM Best.
 Esurance also provides insurance coverage for unique recreational vehicles such as golf carts, motorcycles, classic cars, ATVs, boats, snowmobiles, trailers, and scooters.

 Discounts On Car Insurance For Veterans

 When it comes to the best car insurance for veterans and active members of the Armed Forces, one big thing to consider is military discounts.
 There are a number of companies that give discounts to military families, including: